johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

 - TODO
   - [ ] Streams
     - [ ] Okay we'll have to recap to months as we dive back in
+- References
+  - John 4:24 "God is a Spirit: and they that worship Her must worship Her in spirit and in Truth."

 ---